A How To Handbook

 What is Meditation?

-Prayer allows you to talk to the Divine and petition for assistance.
-Meditation allows you to become one with the Divine and discover the divine within your inner being.
+Prayer allows you to talk to the Divine and petition for assistance or honor the Divine force in your life.
+Meditation allows you to become one with the Divine and discover the divine within your own inner being.

 Meditation helps the physical conscious mind connect with the higher or divine consciousness we all have inside ourselves.
 Through practice and dedication, this bridging between our physical and divine selves, opens the doors to a new spiritual knowledge that has always existed, but that we may not have been able to tap into.